THE IMPACT OF CHRIST’S RESURRECTION ON HIS DISCIPLES (1)

 That period was indeed the darkest hours for the early disciples of Christ.
-They chose not to believe Jesus’ prophecies about His suffering, death, and resurrection.
+This was because they chose not to believe Jesus’ prophecies about His suffering, death, and resurrection.

 How many terrible things we also suffer and go through today because we choose not to believe God’s promises and words!

 At first, the good news of Christ’s resurrection brought by Mary Magdalene, who was the first to see the risen Lord Jesus, were considered idle tales and discarded by the fearful and doubtful disciples (Luke 24:11).
 That clearly showed their ignorance and unbelief!